Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Russian diamond ban is part of the 12th package of sanctions imposed by the EU.
 (Source: Reuters)

-Reuters reported that this is Bern's latest move in response to new sanctions by the European Union (EU) against Russia related to the special military campaign in Ukraine.
+Reuters reported that this is Bern's latest move in response to the European Union's (EU) new sanctions against Russia related to the special military campaign in Ukraine.

-Late last year, Switzerland agreed to implement the 12th package of EU sanctions, with measures taking effect from early January 2024.
+Late last year, Switzerland agreed to implement the 12th package of sanctions imposed by the EU, with measures taking effect from the beginning of January 2024.
 Among the new sanctions is a phased ban on the purchase and import of Russian diamonds.

-“Switzerland will join the measures agreed at the G7 summit in December to deprive Russia of this important source of revenue,” the Swiss government said in a statement.
+“Switzerland will join the measures agreed at the G7 summit last December to deprive Russia of this important source of revenue,” the Swiss government said in a statement.

 The import ban also applies to other items that generate revenue for Russia, including pig iron and liquefied petroleum gas (LPG).